-By the 78th Texas Legislature and instituted by the rules of the Texas Higher Education Board, Chapter 4, section 51 through 60, Sul Ross State University participates in the Texas Success Initiative Assessment (TSIA).
+By the 78th Texas Legislature and instituted by the rules of the Texas Higher Education Board, Chapter 4, sections 51 through 60, Sul Ross State University participates in the Texas Success Initiative Assessment (TSIA).

-Under the rules of the TSIA, all students enrolling in Sul Ross State University (SRSU) will undergo an initial educational assessment preferably before the first semester of college coursework.
-The results of the assessment will be used to provide evidence of college readiness or identify deficiencies in reading, writing, and/or mathematics.
-Students not meeting minimum requirements on an assessment instrument will be required to meet with a TSI advisor and establish an Individual Developmental Education Plan (IDEP).
+Under the rules of the TSIA, all students enrolling in Sul Ross State University (SRSU) will undergo an initial educational assessment, preferably before the first semester of college coursework.
+The evaluation results will be used to provide evidence of college readiness or identify deficiencies in reading, writing, and/or mathematics.
+Students not meeting the minimum requirements on an assessment instrument must meet with a TSI advisor and establish an Individual Developmental Education Plan (IDEP).

-A student that can provide other evidence of college readiness will not be required the TSI assessment.
+A student who can provide other evidence of college readiness will not be required for the TSI assessment.
 Students may be exempt if they can show: